-When faced with a high burden of fiscal demands, rulers thus had an incentive to improve their efficiency of raising and spending revenues.
+When faced with a high burden of fiscal demands, rulers had an incentive to improve their efficiency of raising and spending revenues.
 This required a reform of territories' fiscal administration, giving rise to specialized, central institutions, so-called Chambers (usually Hofkammern or Rentkammern) (Klein, 1974, p.
 16).
 The timing of the first introduction of Chambers in the early 16th century reflects the increasing necessity to solve complex fiscal problems within the princely bureaucracy.
 By adding a layer of specialization to the territorial organization, which replaced single individuals such as the Landrentmeister with abstract, rule-bound institutions, Chambers were a central step in the transition to a modern state administration (Jeserich et al., 1983, p.
 331).
-As such, Chambers are best understood in a framework of knowledge hierarchies (Garicano, 2000), applied to the context of building state or fiscal capacity, rather than companies or private organizations (Snowberg and Ting, 2022).
+As such, Chambers are best understood in a framework of knowledge hierarchies (Garicano, 2000), in the context of building state or fiscal capacity, rather than companies or private organizations (Snowberg and Ting, 2022).

-8The secondary literature abounds with terms like the "tremendous pileup of tasks", and the "flooding" (Reuschling, 1984, pp. 20, 109) of offices, with which they could only narrowly "cope" (Jeserich et al., 1983, p.
+&lt;sup>7The secondary literature abounds with terms like the "tremendous pileup of tasks", and the "flooding" (Reuschling, 1984, pp. 20, 109) of offices, with which they could only narrowly "cope" (Jeserich et al., 1983, p.
 107).

-9We treat as "Chamber" only institutions that are separate from a specific person, i.e. an institution that is collegially organized (Zimmermann, 1933, p.
+&lt;sup>8We treat as "Chamber" only institutions that are separate from a specific person, i.e. an institution that is collegially organized (Zimmermann, 1933, p.
 69).
-Württemberg is a representative example of Chamber organization with one Chamber master supervising six Räte (councillors), one secretary, one bookkeeper (extended to two in 1543), and four scribes (Bütterlin, 1977, p.
-11).
+Württemberg is a representative example of Chamber organization with one Chamber master supervising six Räte (councillors), one secretary, one bookkeeper (extended

 The Chamber was mandated to centralize the accounts of all local offices.
-It documented demesne income and used the revenue collected from these sources to make payments in the name of the prince.10 Consistent bookkeeping was established through fixed procedures for audits and visitations of local offices (Jeserich et al., 1983, pp. 343, 128).11
+It documented demesne income and used the revenue collected from these sources to make payments in the name of the prince.
+Consistent bookkeeping was established through fixed procedures for audits and visitations of local offices (Jeserich et al., 1983, pp. 343, 128).
+10

 Importantly, the Chamber entirely relied on existing privileges (demesnes and dues), which it sought to exploit better.
 The ruler did not levy new taxes or receive extended privileges as a consequence of Chamber adoption (Jeserich et al., 1983, p.
 136).
 Its financial endowment and proceedings were entirely separate from the financial means that needed consent of the Estates.
+Neither was the Chamber an instrument to discipline princely expenses (Reuschling, 1984, p.
+115), or to limit corruption of high-ranking or local officials.

 The evident advantage of this central, collegial office was the concentration of fiscal expertise in a new layer within the territorial hierarchy.
 The complexity of fiscal administration required "the formation of institutional, specialized knowledge" (Jeserich et al., 1983, p.
 107).
 Through its professionalized approach to tax collection, the Chamber tracked the productivity of local offices, prevented the alienation of income sources, and narrowed the information gap.
 This reduced the efficiency loss in raising and spending revenues.
-13